kirsteend/election/README.md

 ## Election Concepts
 The following concepts will be used in this sample.
 - Voters - People who are registered to vote.
-- Voting Locations - Pre-populated list of locations where voting takes place.
-Voters are allocated to a location based on their postal code.
+- Poll - Pre-populated list of locations where voting takes place.
+Voters are allocated to a poll based on their postal code.
-- Riding - A collection of voting locations.
-- Candidates - What candidates can be voted for in a particular riding.
+- Candidates - What candidates can be voted for at a particular poll.
-- Parties - Parties that candidates belong to.
+- Parties - Group that candidates belong to.
-- Results - High level information of votes cast.  e.g. which Candidate won in the riding.
-Percentage of voters that voted.

 ## Supported Operations
-- Add Voters to the list of Electors
+- Add voters to the list of electors.
-- Retrieve a voters information (based on name)
+- Retrieve a voters information (based on name).
-- Tell Voters where they should vote
+- Tell voters where they should vote.
-- Add Candidates to the ballot [WIP]
-- Tell Voters who they can vote for [WIP]

 ## Usage
 To build the project do the following: